Nexus-Mods/NexusMods.App/docs/decisions/backend/0013-default-datastore-locations.md

 ***Additional Context***

-The idiomatic approach for this kind of problem (using Windows as example) is storing mods + backup game files in a machine wide location such as `C:\ProgramData`.
+The idiomatic approach for this kind of problem is storing mods + backup game files in a machine wide location such as `C:\ProgramData`.
 Per user data (loadouts, mod configs etc.) in `AppData/Roaming`.

 When using in a multi-machine setup, like an office, the App would load the loadout from `AppData/Roaming` and start